NASARace/race/doc/manual/design/tabdata.rst

 the parent updates child (since the child could only have gotten these from the parent anyways).
 This still needs to handle parent hotswap

+All automated changes (import actors and time triggered formulas) are CDC generators, i.e. they just inject CDCs into the update process.

 Refs
 ----